 It is important to note that the chair is involved at each step in the confirmation of the minutes.
 It is a core part of the chair’s role as board leader to protect the integrity of the record of the board’s deliberations whether or not the draft minutes have been taken by skilled, highly qualified staff.
 Remember that the minutes are the board’s record of the board’s meeting.

-How BoardPro solves the minute taking conundrum
+How BoardPro solves the minute-taking conundrum

 BoardPro Minute Taker enables the board administrator or company secretary to take clear and precise minutes against the agenda topics as they arrive in the meeting agenda.

-The most important part of the meeting are made easy with accurate and timely minutes with BoardPro Minute Taker.
+The most important part of the meeting is made easy with accurate and timely minutes with BoardPro Minute Taker.
 Capture meeting topic notes, decisions and actions, and see it all turned into a professional document to send to your board.

 You May Also Like